linuxserver/docker-mods/README.md

 ## Submitting a PR for a Mod to be added to the official LinuxServer.io repo

+* Fork this repo, checkout the `template` branch.
+* Edit the `Dockerfile` for the mod. `Dockerfile.complex` is only an example and included for reference; it should be deleted when done.
+* Inspect the `root` folder contents.
+Edit, add and remove as necessary.
+* Edit the readme with pertinent info.
+* Finally edit the `.github/workflows/BuildImage.yml`.
+Customize the vars for `BASEIMAGE` and `MODNAME`.
 * Ask the team to create a new branch named `<baseimagename>-<modname>` in this repo.
 Baseimage should be the name of the image the mod will be applied to.
 The new branch will be based on the [template branch](https://github.com/linuxserver/docker-mods/tree/template).
-* Fork the repo, checkout the template branch.
-* Edit the `Dockerfile` for the mod. `Dockerfile.complex` is only an example and included for reference; it should be deleted when done.
-* Inspect the `root` folder contents.
-Edit, add and remove as necessary.
-* Edit this readme with pertinent info, delete these instructions.
-* Finally edit the `travis.yml`.
-Customize the build branch, and the vars for `BASEIMAGE` and `MODNAME`.
 * Submit PR against the branch created by the team.
 * Make sure that the commits in the PR are squashed.
 * Also make sure that the commit and PR titles are in the format of `<imagename>: <modname> <very brief description like "initial release" or "update">`.
 Detailed description and further info should be provided in the body (ie. `code-server: python2 add python-pip`).